julianpeeters/sbt-plugin-example/README.md

 sbt-plugin-example
 ==================

-An example of a custom sbt command
+An example of a custom sbt settings task